alf-tool/alf-core/README.md

 should probably read this section, even if fluent in SQL.
 Others may probably skip this section.
 A quick test?

-> _A relation is a a value, precisely a set of tuples.
-Therefore, it is immutable, not ordered, does not contain duplicates, and does not have null/nil attributes._
+> _A relation is a value, precisely a set of tuples, which are themselves values.
+  Therefore, a relation is immutable, not ordered, does not contain duplicates, and does not have null/nil attributes._

 Familiar?
 Skip.
 Otherwise, read on.